 Currently available positions in the lab

-Exciting two-year postdoctoral scholarship available (deadline 20th September 2022):
+Exciting two-year postdoctoral fellowship currently available (deadline 23rd June 2023):

 The postdoctoral scholar will be based at Umeå University in Sweden, home of the pioneering discovery of CRISPR-Cas9 genetic scissors - a revolution in genetic engineering that has been awarded the 2020 Nobel Prize in Chemistry.

-This postdoc will be placed in the Integrated Science Lab (IceLab), hosted by the Department of Ecology and Environmental Sciences, the Department of Mathematics and Mathematical Sciences and also the Umeå Marine Sciences Centre.
-They will be supervised by a multidisciplinary team with complementing expertise in coral symbiosis breakdown, symmetry methods and marine ecology.
+This postdoc will be based in the Department of Ecology and Environmental Sciences and also the Umeå Marine Sciences Centre.
+They will be supervised by a multidisciplinary team with complementing expertise in marine and terrestrial carbon cycling.

-To qualify for the fellowship, the candidate should have a PhD degree, or a foreign degree that is deemed equivalent, in one of the following fields: mathematics, bioinformatics, ecology/biology with a mathematical focus, or physics.
-The candidate would also benefit from a broad understanding of marine ecosystems.
+To qualify for the fellowship, the candidate should have a PhD degree, or a foreign degree that is deemed equivalent, in one of the following fields, biology, biogeochemistry, chemistry, geography or earth science.
+The candidate shoud have strong skills in organic / inorganic carbon analysis.

 Professor Nick Kamenos, Dept. Ecology and Environmental Sciences / Umeå Marine Sciences Centre, email@example.com